elaysason/Mask-Wearing-Deciding-With-Deep-Learning/README.md

 ```
     $ python predict.py /path/to/folder
 ```
+## Footnote
-where the folder should hold images in the following format XXXXXX_Y.jpg:  XXXXXX is an identificator for the image and Y is the label 0 for no mask and 1 for mask.
+The folder used as an input from predcit.py should hold images in the following format XXXXXX_Y.jpg:  XXXXXX is an identificator for the image and Y is the label 0 for no mask and 1 for mask.